serverless/serverless/docs/dashboard/monitoring/metrics.md

 ## Errors and Invocations

-The errors and invociations chart shows error count trends and the aggregate number of invocations for a particular service for a selected time period.
+The errors and invocations chart shows error count trends and the aggregate number of invocations for a particular service for a selected time period.
 Click into any bar on the chart to see function specific metrics.

 ## Durations